wootzapp/wootz-browser/src/docs/adding_to_third_party.md

 Your README.chromium should also specify whether your third party dependency will be shipped as part of a final binary.
 The "Shipped" field replaces the now deprecated special value of "NOT_SHIPPED" which was previously allowed in the "License File" field.
-This use is no longer supported and if your third party dependency includes a license you should also use the "Licence File" field to reference it, regardless of whether it is shipped or not.
+This use is no longer supported and all third party dependencies must include a valid license regardless of whether it is shipped or not.

 **Multiple packages**